Mason Grady: Wales

 On 3 November 2022, Grady was called up by Wales to train with the squad ahead of the Autumn Nations Series.

 On 17 January 2023, Grady was called up by Wales again, for the 2023 Six Nations squad.
 He made his debut on 25 February 2023, starting at outside centre against England.

 Grady was selected for the Wales training squad ahead of the 2023 Rugby World Cup, and came off the bench in the first warm-up match, a win over England.

 Grady scored his first try for Wales during the 2024 Six Nations Championship in the final match against Italy.

 For the 2024 Wales rugby union tour of Australia, Grady was moved to the unfamiliar position of inside centre, starting there in the friendly against South Africa and the two tour tests against Australia.

 Grady moved to the wing for the first fixture of the 2024 end-of-year rugby union internationals, but was injured early on in the opening match, and subsequently ruled out for the remainder of the series.

+Grady was named in the squad for the 2026 Six Nations by Steve Tandy.
+He came off the bench against France and scored a try.